abn-illia-lebid/abn-meetup/README.md

 ---

-Now we have properly tested function on a unit level.
+Finally, we have properly tested function on a unit level.

 `Unit function with 0/5 failing tests and 1000Euro as a parameter, discount is applied`